shibukawa/alice-in/README.md

 ## Get Environment

+* `alicein.NativeEnvironment() Environment`: It is as same as using os package directly
-* `alicein.WSLGuest() Environment`: On Windows and WSL is installed, it returns interface to handle WSL.
+* `alicein.WSLGuestEnvironment() Environment`: On Windows and WSL is installed, it returns interface to handle WSL.
 Otherwise, it returns native environment.
-* `alicein.WSLHost() Environment`: On Linux in WSL, it returns interface to handle Host Windows.
+* `alicein.WSLHostEnvironment() Environment`: On Linux in WSL, it returns interface to handle Host Windows.
 Otherwise, it returns native environment.
+* `alicein.DetectedEnvironment() Environment`: It returns one of Naitve/WSLHost/WSLGuest environment based on parent process.
-* `alicein.Docker(target) Environment`: Detect current environment is in Docker.
+* `alicein.DockerEnvironment(target) Environment`: Detect current environment is in Docker.
 If target prefixed "image:", it means image name.
 Otherwise, it means running container name.

 ## Environment